Source code for kasa.discover

 self.discovery_port = port or Discover.DISCOVERY_PORT

-self.target = (target, self.discovery_port)
+self.target_1 = (target, self.discovery_port)

 self.target_2 = (target, Discover.DISCOVERY_PORT_2)